-The Dodd-Frank Act, which was enacted by Congress in July 2010, requires a securitizer to retain at least 5% of the credit risk associated with securitized mortgage loans.
+The Dodd-Frank Act which was enacted by Congress in July 2010 requires a securitizer to retain at least 5% of the risk associated with securitized mortgage loans.
 In some cases the retained risk may be allocated between the securitizer and the mortgage originator.
 This risk retention requirement does not apply to mortgage loans that are Qualified Residential Mortgages ("QRMs") or that are insured by the FHA or another federal agency.
-By exempting QRMs from the risk-retention requirement, the cost of securitizing these mortgages would be reduced, thus providing a market incentive for the origination of loans that are exempt from the risk-retention requirement.
+In March 2011, federal regulators requested public comments on a proposed risk retention rule that includes a definition of QRM.
+The proposed definition of QRM contains many underwriting requirements, including a maximum loan-to-value ratio (or "LTV") of 80% on a home purchase transaction, a prohibition on seller contributions toward a borrower's down payment or closing costs, and certain limits on a borrower's debt-to-income ratio.
+Under the proposed rules, the LTV is to be calculated without consideration of mortgage insurance.